per1234/AX-12A-servo-library/README.md

 To do so, you also have to install [Dynamixel Wizard][RoboPlus] included in the RoboPlus software suite.

-Follow [these instrunctions][Dynamixel Wizard] to connect and access the AX-12A settings.
+Follow [these instructions][Dynamixel Wizard] to connect and access the AX-12A settings.

 ## Baud rate tests